 - 9.1.1 The Gaming Contractor, or if no Gaming Contractor the Tribe, shall identify in writing a Person(s) who shall serve as General Manager of the Gaming Enterprise.
-The General Manager appointed shall undergo a background check by the Tribal Commission and shall obtain a License before commencing work. - 9.1.2 The General Manager shall have access to any area within the Gaming Facility in accordance with the limitations defined in Section 2.30. - 9.1.3 The General Manager shall present a written monthly report to the Tribal Commission which estimates the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problems experienced at the establishment, a written statement of any changes in Primary Management Officials and all bills which are thirty (30) days or more past due.
+The General Manager appointed shall undergo a background check by the Tribal Commission and shall obtain a License before commencing work. - 9.1.2 The General Manager shall have access to any area within the gaming facility in accordance with the limitations defined in Section 2.29. - 9.1.3 The General Manager shall present a written monthly report to the Tribal Commission which estimates the number of patrons served, the amount of income generated, the numbers of employees working at the establishment, a detailed description of any patron complaints and other problem experienced at the establishment, a written statement of any changes in Primary Management Officials and all bills which are thirty (30) days or more past due. - 9.2 Rules and Regulations of Management The Tribal Commission shall, with the input and suggestions of Primary Management Officials, promulgate rules and regulations of specifications governing the following subjects: - 9.2.1 The enforcement of all relevant laws and rules with respect hereto; - 9.2.2 Ensuring the physical safety of Enterprise patrons and Employees; - 9.2.3 The physical safeguarding of assets transported to, within, and from the gaming facility; - 9.2.4 The prevention of illegal activity from occurring within the gaming facility including employee procedure and surveillance; - 9.2.5 The recording of occurrences that deviate from normal operating policies including the following procedure for reporting incidents: - (1) Specify that security personnel record all incidents, regardless of immateriality; - (2) Require the assignment of a sequential number to each report;

-- 9.2 Rules and Regulations for Management The Tribal Commission shall, with the input and suggestions of Primary Management Officials, promulgate rules and regulations or specifications governing the following subjects: - 9.2.1 The enforcement of all relevant laws and rules with respect hereto; - 9.2.2 Ensuring the physical safety of Enterprise patrons and Employees; - 9.2.3 The physical safeguarding of assets transported to, within, and from the Gaming Facility; - 9.2.4 The prevention of illegal activity from occurring within the Gaming Facility including employee procedures and surveillance; - 9.2.5 The recording of occurrences that deviate from normal operating policies including the following procedure for reporting incidents: - (1) Specify that security personnel record all incidents, regardless of immateriality; - (2) Require the assignment of a sequential number to each report; - (3) Provide for permanent reporting in indelible ink in a bound notebook; - (4) Require that each report include the following: - (i) The record number. - (ii) The date. - (iii) The time. - (iv) The location of the incident. - (v) A detailed description of the incident. - (vi) The persons involved in the incident. - (vii) The security personnel assigned to the incident. - 9.2.6 The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like; - 9.2.7 Maintenance of a list of persons barred from the Gaming Facility; - 9.2.8 No regulation of the Tribal Gaming Commission or State Gaming Agency shall be adopted as a final regulation before the expiration of 30 days after submission of the proposed regulation, and after consideration of the Tribe's comments, if any.
+- (3) Provide for permanent reporting in indelible ink in a bound notebook; - (4) Require that each report include the following: - (i) The record number. - (ii) The date. - (iii) The time. - (iv) The location of the incident. - (v) A detailed description of the incident. - (vi) The persons involved in the incident. - (vii) The security personnel assigned to the incident. - 9.2.6 The establishment of employee procedures designed to permit detection of any irregularities, theft, cheating, fraud, or the like; and - 9.2.7 Maintenance of a list of persons barred from the gaming facility.